bsenftner/miniCMS/README.md

 # A FastAPI based multi-user CMS / DMS experiment (content management & document management)

-## Version 1.0, in beta, looking for issues.
+## Version 1.1, in beta, looking for issues

 ### All required functionality is in place for secure project document & associated info management with remote located project members

 ![webpage screen shot](/src/app/static/AboutMiniCMS.jpg)

+## Now ChatGPT Enabled: what the hell, I couldn't help myself...

+New page endpoints, not yet wired into the rest of the GUI:

+  - /newAiExchange/[projectId]

+and

+  - /aiExchange/[aichatid]

+converse with an "AI Attorney" I'm experimenting with; Looking into embedding CA legal case law knowledge

+At the moment, the "AI Attorney" is good about being factual, not hallucinating facts or law, restricted to CA law

-Features:
+MiniCMS Features:

 - Duel local and prod docker compose setups
   - FastAPI, Postgresql, SQLAlchemy, Pydantic, Databases